 High Maintenance

-With a bass boat, you have to wipe it dry every time you take it out of the water.
+With a bass boat, you must wipe it dry whenever you take it out of the water.
 Otherwise, it leaves stubborn spots behind.
 Moreover, their fiberglass hulls are prone to sun damage, cracking, and breakage.

-So you might have to put in a good amount of effort to keep your boat in working order.
+So you might have to put much effort into keeping your boat in working order.

 Characteristics of Pontoon Boats